-After institutional and outsides scholarships and other resources are considered, DBU uses the following sequence to award government aid.
-The Federal Pell Grant is awarded first.
-If a student continues to have remaining unmet need, additional need-based grants (gift aid) are awarded provided the student meets all eligibility criteria and funds are available.
+After institutional and outside scholarships and other resources are considered, and a student continues to have remaining unmet need, additional need-based grants (gift aid) are awarded provided the student meets all eligibility criteria and funds are available.

 After gift aid sources have been applied, then additional awards are packaged from self-help types of aid (employment and loans).
 Student employment is considered if the student requests work-study on the DBU Supplemental Application for Financial Aid and Scholarships, if the student has adequate need, and if work-study funds are available.
 When eligibility for all other funds has been exhausted, loans are offered to fill the remaining need or cost of attendance.